-MEDICARE PART A
+INSURANCE PLAN MEDICARE PART A

-Medicare Part A covers your hospital expenses.
+Insurance Plan Medicare Part A covers your hospital expenses.
 This includes hospital stays, skilled nursing care, hospice, and home health-care services.
 You may have to pay various deductibles, coinsurance, and copayments.
 You earn Part A by paying taxes toward Medicare while working for 10 years (or 40 quarters).
 If you did not earn Part A, you will pay a premium.

-Medicare Part B covers services that treat illnesses or conditions such as doctor’s office visits, lab work, x-rays, and outpatient surgeries.
+Insurance Medicare Part B covers services that treat illnesses or conditions such as doctor’s office visits, lab work, x-rays, and outpatient surgeries.
 It also covers preventive services like cancer screenings and flu shots.
-Part B also covers medically necessary durable medical equipment such as wheelchairs and walkers to treat a disease or condition.
+Medicare Part B also covers medically necessary durable medical equipment such as wheelchairs and walkers to treat a disease or condition.
 Most people pay a premium for Part B. Even if you are enrolled in a Medicare Advantage plan that provides your Part A and Part B benefits, you will still pay your Part B premium.

-MEDICARE PART D
+MEDICARE INSURANCE PART D Prescription Drug Plans

-Original Medicare doesn’t cover prescription drugs.
+Original Medicare Insurance doesn’t cover prescription drugs.
 Although Medicare Part D coverage is optional, it can be valuable if you take medications.
 You will pay a late-enrollment penalty if you don’t sign up for Medicare Part D Coverage when you are first eligible.
 You can get Medicare Part D prescription drug coverage either through an independent Prescription Drug Plan (PDP), or through a Medicare Advantage Plan that includes prescription drug coverage.